microg/OpenWlanMapNlpBackend/README.md

 =====================
 [UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) backend that uses [OpenWlanMap](http://www.openwlanmap.org/) to resolve user location.

-Location calculation is done online and therefor requires internet connection.
+Location calculation is done either online or offline.
+This can be switched in the settings.
+Online calculation of course requires internet connection.
+Offline calculation won't use any data, but look up the wifi access points in a database on your sd-card only.
+To generate the database a shell script (gen_openwifimap_db.sh) is included.

+To contribute to the OpenWlanMap database you can use the available Android app or upload your "wardriving" data manually [here](https://openwlanmap.org/upload.php?lang=).
+Don't forget to enable the "Publish own data" in the Android apps settings!

 Building
 --------